• Skip to main content

 Pre and postoperative x-rays of an infected tooth that was extracted.

-While clearly only your dentist can decide what’s appropriate for your case, generally speaking, for routine extractions involving healthy people who have no medical issues and relatively healthy extraction sites, pretreatment antibiotics are not needed.
+While clearly, only your dentist can decide what’s appropriate for your case, generally speaking, for routine extractions involving healthy people who have no medical issues and relatively healthy extraction sites, preventive antibiotics are not needed.
+The patient’s risk of infection following their extraction procedure is low.

-With these types of situations, it’s considered that the patient lies at greater risk for complications when antibiotics are used as opposed to when they are not.
+And, in fact, with these kinds of routine situations, it’s generally considered that the patient lies at greater risk for complications when antibiotics are used as opposed to when they are not.

 What does the research say?

-There is relatively little published literature about the need for antibiotics in preventing postoperative infections after non-wisdom tooth extractions.
+There is relatively little published literature about using antibiotic treatment to prevent postoperative infections after non-wisdom tooth extractions.

 A review that did try to investigate this subject (Lodi), but fell short, did conclude that even with wisdom tooth extractions (see below) included in the pool, the incidence rate of post-extraction infection was 1 out of 13 cases.